Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Proposed Approach

 Then, we can tune the temperature $\alpha$ as proposed in \cite{haarnoja2018soft} by optimizing the following:

-Unlike in VDAC that share the same network for actor networks and local Q value estimations, we use a separate network for policy networks and train them independently from critic networks.
-Latent state information are used for individual critics for joint action value function factorization.
+Unlike VDAC which shares the same network for actor networks and local Q value estimations, we use a separate network for policy networks and train them independently from critic networks.
+Latent state information is used for individual critics for joint action value function factorization.
 We propose a latent state information assisted soft value decomposition design as